-Provide vulnerable populations with emergency relief and long-term solutions that improve food security and livelihoods, social services and mitigate conflict.
+Respond to acute crisis fueled by ongoing conflict and provide long-term solutions that improve food security and livelihoods, education, social services and protection.

-The euphoria that followed independence celebrations on July 9, 2011 was short lived.
-A myriad of complex political, economic and humanitarian issues have resurfaced since the uniting aim of nationhood has been achieved.
+The euphoria that followed Independence on July 9, 2011 was short lived.
+Complex political, economic and humanitarian issues have resurfaced since nationhood was achieved.
 South Sudan and Sudan have been unable to resolve issues over borders, boundaries, oil revenues, wealth-sharing and citizenship, leading to sporadic attacks and refugees trapped in desperate circumstances on both sides.
-The country is still recovering from a legacy of war and neglect, and a high percentage of the population is food insecure.

-- Emergency response: Providing urgent assistance including water and sanitation services and cash-for-work opportunities to conflict-affected populations
+- Emergency response: Providing urgent assistance, including shelter supplies, water and sanitation to thousands displaced by the current conflict

 - Children & Youth: Building temporary classrooms and providing school supplies to children in border towns destroyed by fighting

 - Agriculture & Food Helping families re-establish farms and livelihoods as they return home from years as refugees